davidmyers6643/voyageurs-java-assessment/README.md

 ## Setup

 1. Clone this repo to your `IdeaProjects` directory
-1. Open the directory in IntelliJ
+1. Open the project in IntelliJ
 1. Configure IntelliJ
    - Mark the `src` directory as the sources root (right click on `src` -> "Mark Directory as...")